deckhouse/sds-replicated-volume/docs/README.md

 kubectl get mc sds-node-configurator -w
 ```

 - Enable the `sds-drbd` module.
 Refer to the [configuration](./configuration.html) to learn more about module settings.
-In the example below, the module is run with the default settings: the `DRBD` kernel module will be installed on all cluster nodes, the CSI driver will be registered, and service pods of the `sds-drbd` components will be run.
+In the example below, the module is launched with the default settings.
+This will result in the following actions across all cluster nodes:
+  - installation of the `DRBD` kernel module;
+  - registration of the CSI driver;
+  - launch of service pods for the `sds-drbd` components.

 ```shell
 kubectl apply -f - <<EOF